Photo: Ratikova/Depositphotos

-Prior to the eruption of Mount Vesuvius in 79 CE, and consequently being buried under volcanic ash, the ancient Roman city of Pompeii was a thriving place.
+Prior to the eruption of Mount Vesuvius in 79 CE, and consequently being buried under volcanic debris and ash, the ancient Roman city of Pompeii was a thriving place.
 The vibrant settlement played a critical role in trade; thus, its 15,000 inhabitants lived in impressively modern conditions for the era.
-When tourists visit the site today, they are able to see the preserved ruins of a well-planned city that accounted for its citizens' needs.
+Now it's a famous archaeological site where excavations and new discoveries reveal more and more about how the Pompeians lived.
+When visitors tour the Pompeii archaeological park today, they can see the preserved remains of a well-planned city that catered to the daily life needs of its residents.

 This ancient innovation is particularly evident when looking at how roads were built in Pompeii.
 One of the most noticeable features on the streets is the series of large raised stones placed in strategic locations.
 These prominent stepping stones acted as ancient crosswalks.
 Not only did they allow people to cross the street without touching the water and mud sitting on ground level, but they were also spaced wide enough so that carriage wheels could pass through without issue.